computamike/HueStatusModule/README.md

 ## Publishing

-Make sure to write your own README, and make sure all references in package.json are to your new module name.
+Make sure to write your own `README.md`, and to replace all references in `package.json` to your new module name.

 You should include a `.huerc-example` file with an example of all the possible module config variables.